-- Using Display Columns you can set what columns of the Ink Manager should be shown: the Ink Type, Ink Book, Screening Details (LPI, Angle and dotshape), Printing Method (see Printing Method on page 25) and Job Setup (see Job Setup on page 26) - Reverse Ink Order will turn the order of the inks upside down. - By default, the process colors are in Cyan Magenta Yellow Black order.
+Using Display Columns you can set what columns of the Ink Manager should be shown: the Ink Type, Ink Book, Screening Details (LPI, Angle and dotshape), DGC Curve (see DGC Curveon page 45), Printing Method (see Printing Method on page 44) and Job Setup (see JobSetup on page 45)

+- Reverse Ink Order will turn the order of the inks upside down. - By default, the process colors are in Cyan Magenta Yellow Black order.
 If you change this order and apply Save CMYK Ink Order as Default, the changed order will be used as default order.
-By selecting Restore Default CMYK order, the original default order is restored.

-- By using Sort Light To Dark or Sort Dark To Light, you can rearrange the order of inks based on the luminocity.
-Note that Opaque and Technical inks are placed at the bottom of the list, but also sorted light to dark or dark to light. - If you have to reuse the same Ink Parameters frequently, you can use Save Ink Preset ... to save all ink parameters, including Ink Name, Type, Ink Book, Ruling, Angle, Dotshape and Printing Method.
+By selecting Restore Default CMYK order, the original default order is restored. - By using Sort Light To Dark or Sort Dark To Light, you can rearrange the order of inks based on the luminocity.
+Note that Opaque and Technical inks are placed at the bottom of the list, but also sorted light to dark or dark to light. - If you have to reuse the same Ink Parameters frequently, you can use Save Ink Preset ... to save all ink parameters, including Ink Name, Type, Ink Book, Ruling, Angle, Dotshape, DGC and Printing Method.
 You can Load Ink Preset... to overwrite all ink parameters in the current document with the parameters you saved earlier.
 You can set the location for the saved Ink Presets in the Preferences.
-See Ink Manager Preferences on page 27 - By enabling Use Properties from Job Setup, the inks and ink parameters defined in the Job Setup will be enforced.
-See Job Setup on page 26
+See Ink Manager Preferences on page 46 - By enabling Use Properties from Job Setup, the inks and ink parameters defined in the Job Setup will be enforced.
+See Job Setup on page 45

-3.3.4 Printing Method
+3.3.4.
+Printing Method